Christian Values

 logo.jpg

-At Canon Burrows CE, our 18 Christian values underpin everything we do.
+At Canon Burrows CE, Christian values underpin everything we do.
+Although children learn about a wide ranging number of values, the six values we focus on as a school are: friendship, compassion, creativity, perseverance, hope and responsibility.
+We chose these values based on pupil, school staff, governor and teacher voice.
 These values are taught explicitly throughout the children's time in school as well as through Collective Worship and reflection spaces in school.
 We also promote values intrinsically as opportunities arise: when a certain value is pertinent to an individual or group of children or is pertinent to local, national or global issues, for example a response of stewardship to a national disaster.
-Each of our values and their Biblical rooting are explained in more detail below and in our Values for Life document (at the bottom of the page).
+Find out more about our values here.

 Friday News also shows the Christian value we have shown across school each week.
 You can find this in the 'News' section of our website.